Capacity Bounds and Low-Complexity Constellation Shaping under Mixed Gaussian-Impulsive Noise: Capacity Bounds

-The channel capacity is formulated by the optimization problem to find the best input distribution.
-However, the second term of \eqref{mutual_information} is independent of the input and thus, the problem can be reformulated as
+The channel capacity is formulated as an optimization problem to determine the optimal input distribution.
+Since the channel noise entropy is independent of the input, the problem can be reformulated as

-Thus, the optimized problem \eqref{mutual_information} is conversed to its duality which is to determine the best output distribution with corresponding constraints.
-Consider \eqref{constraint_1} and \eqref{constraint_2}, there is also the power constraint for $Y$.
-Unfortunately, the accurate power constraint for $Y$ cannot be obtained except for $p=2$ which is also the Gaussian case.
-However, according to the lemma \ref{lemma_1}, the $p$-th moment of output is also finite.
-Furthermore, any $r$-th moment of $Y$ with $r\leq p$ is also finite based on the Lyapunov inequality.
-Hence, feasible set $\tilde{\Omega}$ for $F_Y$ is

-Note that $P_Y$ is unknown.
-In this way, the solution of the problem \eqref{duality_optimized_problem} is the same as that in the derivation of the lower bound $L_2$.
-The above analysis motivates us to set the suitable distribution for $f_R(\cdot)$ in \eqref{relative_inequality} and the following theorem is obtained.
+where $\tilde{\Omega}$ represents the feasible set of $Y$.
+The optimization problem in \eqref{duality_optimized_problem} can be interpreted as a dual formulation aimed at identifying the optimal output distribution under the given constraints.
+Considering \eqref{constraint_1}, a power constraint also applies to $Y$.
+However, except for the Gaussian case ($p=2$), the exact power constraint for $Y$ cannot be explicitly determined.